-Booking one of winter skills courses in Scotland is the perfect way to move from being a summer mountain walker to a winter mountaineer.
+A winter skills course in Scotland, or the Lake District, is the perfect way to progress from being a summer mountain walker to a winter mountaineer.
 Nobody should underestimate the step change between roaming the mountains in summer, to being out in the depths of winter.
+It’s a completely different game in winter.

 First, there are obvious differences.
 It will be colder for sure, but also the weather will be much harsher and more unpredictable in a number of ways.
 The days are shorter meaning that you have to make good use of the daylight hours.
 Most people are aware that ice-axes and crampons are essential in winter, and are excited at getting their hands on these vital bits of equipment.